PIRANHA 140cc Electric Start Engine.

-Available in two versions to fit a wide array of Motorcycles and ATV’s.
-Starter motor on top, or starter motor on bottom.
+Available to fit a wide array of Motorcycles and ATV’s.
+Starter motor on bottom.

 Comes complete with:

 - Mikuni 22mm Carburetor

 - Ignition coil

 - 4 Speed, 4 up (N,1,2,3,4) gear pattern with Semi-Auto Clutch (no hand clutch).

 *** Will run headlights.

 |Engine Type||Air Cooled, Single-Cylinder, 2-valve, 4-stroke|